thedon58/MEGA/README.md

 > Definition
 * A simple, theoretically grounded, single-head gated attention mechanism equiped with (exponential) moving average to incorporate inductive bias of position-aware local dependencies into the position-agnostic attention mechanism.

-> Reason
+> Reason.
-- MEGA was proposed to combat the attention mechanism's two common drawbacks:
+MEGA was proposed to combat the attention mechanism's two common drawbacks:
 * Weak inductive bias
 * Quadratic computational complexity